flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command enable or disable the so-called Apollo Core `SUPERSCALAR` mode (Default is Enabled).
+This command enables or disables the so-called Apollo Core `SUPERSCALAR` mode (Default is Enabled).

-SuperScalar is processor feature which allow to `execute 2 instructions` per fetch, through a `2nd pipe`.
+SuperScalar is a processor feature which allows to `execute 2 instructions` per fetch, through a `2nd pipe`.

 When enabled, the processor works faster, whenever appliable, and even more with programs compiled for (When compiled for MC68060).